 The U.S. government worked with Babcock & Wilcox over the next few decades, awarding lucrative contracts while the company improved its boiler designs.
 As technology advanced, so did Babcock & Wilcox’s line of products.
 The company manufactured components for the first nuclear submarine, designed and manufactured the first “supercritical pressure” coal-fired broiler and fabricated components for 10 nuclear-powered Nimitz-class aircraft carriers.

 Babcock & Wilcox still operates today, providing technologies and services for the government and industries such as oil and nuclear power generation, clean energy and construction.
-The company invests millions into research and development for alternative energy sources, and also operates U.S. Depart
+The company invests millions into research and development for alternative energy sources, and also operates U.S. Department of Energy National Laboratories such as the Los Alamos National Laboratory and the Idaho National Laboratory.

 The company settled more than 340,000 asbestos claims by 2000, costing nearly $1.6 billion in awards and court fees.
 At that point, about 45,000 pending asbestos claims remained unsettled.
 Facing the prospect of mounting financial debt, the company filed for Chapter 11 bankruptcy in early 2000.